svilkata/computer_store/README.md

 * caseInsensitive search implemented

 ### Host the application in a cloud environment
+* **Important:** Tests currently are not done in a way a **'mvn clean package'** command to pass successfully.
+For re-deploying the project again, we should keep temporary somewhere the tests folders.
+We should delete the test folders from the github repo branch "main", then start the deployment, and after a successful manual deployment of the current branch "main" state, we can add afterward the tests again in the github repo
 * Deployed project via GitHub and manual deployment of only the current "main" branch
-* Main link to the website **https://web-production-08b5.up.railway.app/**
+* Main link to the website **https://web-production-08b5.up.railway.app/** (currently inactive)
-* Link to the website **https://computerstoreproject.herokuapp.com/** (will be removed soon)
+* Link to the website **https://computerstoreproject.herokuapp.com/** (currently inactive)
-* **!!!!!
-Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
-* **Important:** For re-deploying the project again, we should keep temporary somewhere the tests folders.
-We should delete the test folders from the github repo branch "main", then start the deployment, and after a successfull manual deployment of the current branch "main" state, we can add afterward the tests again in the github repo

 ### Demo with MailHog and javamail with Spring
 * When user register, an automatic e-mail is sent to MailHog (Attention - disabled in the deployed version)

+### Docker implemented
+* Dockerfile created from which a Docker image created **computer_store:v9**
+* Docker image uploaded publicly to https://hub.docker.com/repository/docker/svilenvelikov/computer_store
+* In the folder docker, a Docker-compose.yaml file used to run 2 containers: MySQL9 and my app the Computer Store

 ## III.
 General MORE TODOs
+* More interceptors - how many active users there are at the moment, forbidden access endpoints tracing functionality
+* More filters - RateLimitFilter of requests - if too many http requests do some action

 * Client-side rendering using Rest and @RestController and JS - the case when we have a form with POST http request and when we need to facilitate the CSRF in order such operation to be possible when Spring security with csrf enabled

 * Initialization from data.sql file - possible
   sql:
   init:
-  mode: never
+  mode: always

 * We can add more types of tiems, and it becomes easy